 The Council remains committed to developing its staff and has a comprehensive Workforce Strategy which seeks to align workforce plans with our RPP model, providing strategic direction for workforce planning.
 Following on from ELT, senior leadership coaching has been held with Team Managers and Assistant Team Managers, proving both popular and effective both in terms of skills development but also enhancing working relationships across teams.
+Training and development opportunities have been reviewed and focussed development programmes are being introduced to align with the changing local government landscape.
 Alongside this, there is a Wellbeing Strategy addressing and expanding the support offered to staff.
 Hybrid working is in place and this is both attractive to potential employees and also popular with existing staff.

-In a staff survey undertaken in 2023 96% of staff surveyed would recommend the council as a place to work.
-This was an increase from the 93% from the 2022 survey.
+In a staff survey undertaken in 2024 97% of staff surveyed would recommend the council as a place to work.
+This was an increase from the 96% from the 2023 survey.